 The industry uses a system of temperature rating for sleeping bags that is supposed to guide consumers in their purchase.
 It is the European Standard EN 13537, which has been adopted by most manufacturers in which the goal is to assess objectively the actual performance of sleeping bags.
 In the framework of this standard, the manufacturer of the sleeping bag must submit 4 temperature values on its bag if it wants to be compliant with these rules.

 - The upper limit temperature: it is the highest temperature to which an adult man can sleep without being excessively warm (to the point of sweating).

 - The comfort temperature: it is the temperature to which a woman will sleep comfortably.

-- The lower limit temperature: this is the lowest temperature at which a man adult can sleep without sensation of cold.
+- The lower limit temperature: this is the lowest temperature at which a man adult can sleep without the sensation of cold.

 - The extreme temperature: below this temperature, survival is at risk for an adult woman.